Department of Engineering

 ELE 489 Analog and Digital Signals Laboratory

 University Core Curriculum requirements are outlined elsewhere in this catalog.
-Some requirements of the Bachelor of Science in Electrical Engineering degree program also satisfy Core Curriculum requirements, as noted.
+Some requirements of the B.S. in Electrical Engineering degree program also satisfy Core Curriculum requirements, as noted.

 Computer Engineering Concentration